lrmantovani10/Outfit-Forecast-Frontend/README.md

  * User contains the getRecommender function, which sends a request to the backend for an outfit prediction based on sensitivity and the user's wardrobe.

 Work Distribution:
-* Lucas: EnvironmentalData class
+* Lucas: EnvironmentalData and User functions
-* Luke Contreras: ImageData class
+* Luke Contreras: ImageData functions
-* Allie: UI Navigation and page layouts
+* Allie: UI Navigation and page functions
-* Luke Knutson: UserCamera class
+* Luke Knutson: UserCamera functions